thasviya/mayaserver/README.md

-# Maya API Server (Work In Progress)
+# Maya API Server

 > Maya exposes its APIs here

-A service exposing `Elastic Block Store` i.e. EBS APIs, thus making openebs storage compatible with EBS APIs.
+A service exposing `Kubernetes` like APIs.

 ## Use Cases

 ### Serving EBS compatibility

-Maya server adapts itself like an Amazon EBS server.
+Maya server adapts itself like Kubernetes server.
 This makes it super simple for operators and admins to get into the usage of OpenEBS without much of learning curve.

-## Note

-> This is very much a work in progress.
-Once the code base executes few of the mentioned features, the WIP tag will be removed.

 ## Setting up Mayaserver locally